Study Program

 Semester 4: 'Master Thesis and Oral Defense'

-The Module 'Masters Thesis Work' lasts up to six months and is done in the laboratory of one of the teachers in the Cancer Biology program.
+The Module 'Masters Thesis Work' lasts six months and is done in the laboratory of one of the teachers in the Cancer Biology program.
 You undertake a laboratory research project relevant to the Major, write a thesis, and defend it in an oral presentation.